Ron Bohmer

-Ron Bohmer is an American actor and singer best known for his musical theatre roles on Broadway and as a recording artist and singer-songwriter.
-He has starred in numerous Broadway productions, including The Scarlet Pimpernel, Les Misérables, and Fiddler on the Roof, and toured the United States playing such parts as the Phantom in The Phantom of the Opera, and Joseph Smith in The Book of Mormon.
+Ron Bohmer (born August 15, 1961) is an American actor and singer best known for his musical theatre roles on Broadway and as a recording artist and singer-songwriter.
+He has starred in numerous Broadway productions, including The Scarlet Pimpernel as Percy, Les Misérables as Enjolras, Ragtime as the Father and Fiddler on the Roof as Fyedka, and toured the United States playing such parts as The Phantom in The Phantom of the Opera, Joe Gillis in Sunset Boulevard, Alex Dillingham in Aspects of Love and Joseph Smith in The Book of Mormon.
 As a concert soloist he has performed with symphony orchestras around the world.

 Early life

 Bohmer grew up in Cincinnati, Ohio where he began studying dance at age six and singing at eight years old.
 He graduated from Cincinnati's School for Creative and Performing Arts in 1979 and then attended Webster University in St. Louis.
 After college he moved to New York City to pursue a career on Broadway.
 Once in New York he changed his last name from Bommer, pronounced like "bomber," to Bohmer with the first syllable pronounced like "no".
 He thought a stage actor's name with the word "bomb" in it might prove a temptation for critics and a distraction from his work.